roff(7) — Linux manual page

 off the page.
 Rather than let that happen, roff formatters

-instruct the output driver to eject the page, start a new one,
+instruct the output driver to eject the page, start a new one, and

-this is a page break.
+is a page break.

 When the last line of input text corresponds to the last output